-Fireweed Zinc Ltd. is an exploration stage, public mineral exploration company focused on zinc-lead-silver and managed by an experienced and successful team of mining industry professionals.
-The Company is advancing its large 940 km2 Macmillan Pass Project (the 'Project" or the "Property") in Yukon, Canada, which is host to the 100%-owned Tom and Jason zinc-lead-silver deposits with current mineral resources and a preliminary economic study ("PEA") as well as the Boundary Zone, Boundary Zone West, Tom North Zone and End Zone which have significant zinc-lead-silver mineralization drilled but not yet classified as mineral resources and a large area of early stage exploration ground.
+Fireweed Zinc Ltd. is an exploration stage, public mineral exploration company managed by an experienced and successful team of mining industry professionals.
+The Company is advancing its large 940 km Macmillan Pass Project (the 'MP Project" or the "MP Property") in Yukon, Canada, and subsequent to quarter end, acquired the Gayna River property in Northwest Territories, Canada.
+The Macmillan Pass property is host to the 100%-owned Tom and Jason zinc-lead-silver deposits with current mineral resources and a preliminary economic study ("PEA") as well as the Boundary Zone, Boundary Zone West, Tom North Zone and End Zone which have significant zinc-lead-silver mineralization drilled but not yet classified as mineral resources and a large area of early stage exploration ground.
+The 128 km Gayna River property is host to extensive critical minerals mineralization including zinc, gallium and germanium as well as lead and silver, outlined by 28,000 metres of historic drilling and significant upside potential.

 The Company acquired 100% interest in the Tom and Jason claims and assets through exercise of an option (the "Hudbay Option Agreement") from Hudbay Minerals Inc. ("Hudbay").
-The Company purchased 100% interest in the neighbouring Nidd claims from Teck Metals Ltd. ("Teck").
-During late 2020 and early 2021, the Company optioned, exercised its options or purchased 100% interest on large blocks of adjacent claims (Mac, MC, MP, Jerry, BR, NS, Oro, Sol, Ben, NC and Stump) from several companies (see details below).
+The Company purchased 100% interest in the neighbouring Nidd claims from Teck Metals Ltd. ("Teck") and acquired 100% interest on large blocks of adjacent claims (Mac, MC, MP, Jerry, BR NS, Oro, Sol, Ben, NC and Stump) from several companies (see details below).
 These adjacent claims cover exploration targets in the district where previous work identified zinc, lead and silver prospects, and geochemical and geophysical anomalies in prospective host geology.
 With the acquisition of these claims, the Company has now consolidated all known large zinc-lead-silver prospects of the Macmillan Pass Zinc-Lead-Silver District along with large adjacent areas of high exploration potential allowing the district to be explored as a contiguous package for the first time.

 The Company was incorporated on October 20, 2015 and commenced business at that time.
-The Company's business is to operate as a mineral exploration and development company focused on funding and exploration of the Project.
-Fireweed completed its initial public offering (the "IPO") on May 29, 2017 and commenced trading on the TSX Venture stock exchange (the "Exchange") as a Tier 2 issuer under the symbol FWZ.
+The Company's business is to operate as a mineral exploration and development company.
+Fireweed is traded on the TSX Venture stock exchange (the "Exchange") as a Tier 2 issuer under the symbol FWZ.
 On November 29, 2021, the Company commenced trading on the OTCQB® Venture Exchange in the USA under the symbol FWEDF.
 The Company is incorporated in Yukon, extra-provincially registered in British Columbia and is a reporting issuer in British Columbia, Yukon, Ontario and Alberta.
 To date, equity financings have provided the main source of financing.

-The recovery of the Company's investment in its Project will depend upon the discovery and definition of economically recoverable mineral reserves and the ability to raise sufficient capital to finance mining operations.
+The recovery of the Company's investment in its projects will depend upon the discovery and definition of economically recoverable mineral reserves and the ability to raise sufficient capital to finance mining operations.
 The ultimate outcome of these operations cannot presently be determined because they are contingent on future matters.